scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 Dynamic Sound Source Along a Trajectory
 =======================================

-From a virtual reality perspective we were also interested in giving a subject a moving sound source experience.
+From a virtual reality perspective, we were also interested in giving a subject a moving sound source experience via headphones.
 In this case we consider an *orbit like* sound source trajectory.
 The trajectory as shown in Figure :ref:`TRAJECTORY`, is a circular orbit  with parameters of roll, pitch, and hight, relative to the ear canal centerline.
-The Jupyter Widgets slider interface is shown in Figure :ref:`DYNAMICAPP`.
+The Jupyter Widgets slider interface for this app is shown in Figure :ref:`DYNAMICAPP`.

 .. figure:: SoundSource_Trajectory.pdf
    :scale: 50%